n-penn/CMS-Wafer-Testing/README.md

 Enable POP/IMAP in email settings (gmail preferred)

-Make sure to also download/create the mailing list txt file (in CMS-Wafer-Testing directory) so emails can be added to be notified
+Make sure to also download/create the mailing list txt file (in Wafer-Tester-Status directory) so emails can be added to be notified

-Run the script from a separate terminal tab/window while testing wafers.
-It will end once completed
+Run the script from a separate terminal tab/window after starting waferananlyzer.py.
+It will terminate on its own once testing is completed.

 Checking status:
   - To check the status of testing, send an email to youremail@example.com with the subject "Status".